 + How many musicians do I need to ensure that the music is loud enough?

 The number of guests the ensemble can cater for depends on a combination of factors.Please call if you're unsure whether your preferred ensemble will be loud enough.

 The event type (cocktail vs wedding ceremony), location (indoors vs outdoors), building type (church vs restaurant), room flooring (carpet vs tiles) and more all affect how well the sound of our instruments can travel.

 For outdoor performances we require shade to protect our instruments.
 Our instruments can warp or, in extreme cases, crack due to heat.
 Most outdoor locations have a large tree or gazebo available onsite.
 A few locations do not have shade available.
 In this case, you will need to hire a market umbrella.
 We do not offer umbrellas for hire but are more than happy to assist you with finding a suitable vendor.

 We strictly do not perform in rain as even the tiniest bit of water can damage our instruments.
 Please have a wet weather plan in place.

-Ideally between 6-12 months in advance, although we have taken several bookings with less than 24 hrs notice!
+Most clients book between 3-9 months in advance, although we have previously taken several bookings over 18 months in advance.

 We normally perform as an acoustic ensemble as our instruments are naturally very resonant.
 However, we may require amplification when performing in large event spaces (such as the Perth Convention and Exhibition Centre) or if your function has a particularly large number of guests.